Self-consistent field methods

 for n = 1:maxiter

-# If change less than tolerance, break iterations:
+# If the change is less than the tolerance, break iteration.

 if norm(Fρ - ρ) < tol